Opinion: Even if You Hate the Idea, Windows Users Should Want Windows 10 S To Succeed

 The issue at hand is miscast...
 (Score:2)

 OP claim we should want Windows 10 S to succeed.
-(Score:2)
+(Score:3, Insightful)

 Continues writing a lot of stuff but never say WHY.